 Sometimes—like along the Fundy Footpath and Confederation Trail—your destination deserves your full attention.
-That’s when it’s great to leave organizing to the experts!
+And that’s when you want to leave the organizing to the experts.

 I intensely dislike planning.
 Logistics, budgets, accommodations.
 Planning before and organization during (a trip) has never been my thing.
 Don’t get me wrong, if I have to I most certainly will; but more often than not I find myself the sort to pick a place, shove my gear in a sack and go.
 I tend to prefer focusing on the aesthetics, physical demands and social interactions of a trip, and when possible I like to forgo thinking about how many litres of water I should bring, or how much granola I will need in the bush.

 When word came down that I was off to trek New Brunswick’s Fundy Footpath and cycle across Prince Edward Island and the Confederation Trail, my immediate reaction was one of concern.
 How many litres of water would I have to bring—how many varieties of granola?
 Who would I be travelling with?
 How will I navigate without my phone’s GPS?
 Do any of these questions matter?!
 Fortunately, in regards to the planning aspect, no, as everything would be managed by World Expeditions as part of their Great Canadian Trail series trips.
 Bonus!

 My journey begins in the seaside village of St. Martins, New Brunswick, a place that looks like it’s straight out of a gift shop postcard.
 A small, sleepy coastal community with a front-row seat to the natural masterpiece that is the Bay of Fundy.
 Experiencing the Bay of Fundy is something every Canadian, and perhaps every human being, should consider doing at least once in their lifetime.